osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stash-shared.md

 with a larger database (too long for an workable exercise), we'll imagine for this exercise that our `pdbaa_files.tar.gz` file is too large for a web proxy (larger than ~1 GB).
-For this exercise, we will use the input from Exercise 2.1, but instead of using the web proxy for the `pdbaa` database, we will place it in StashCache via the OSG Connect server.
+For this exercise, we will use the input from Exercise 2.1, but instead of using the web proxy for the `pdbaa` database, we will place it in Stash via the OSG Connect server.

-StashCache is a distributed set of caches spread across the U.S.
+Stash is connected to a distributed set of caches spread across the U.S.
 They are connected with high bandwidth connections to each other, and to the data origin servers, where your data is originally placed.